 Swimming is held in Notre Dame's indoor pool twice a day.
-The instructional swimming program is conducted in the morning under the sponsorship of certified American Red Cross water safety instructors.
+The instructional swimming program is conducted in the morning under the sponsorship of certified American Red Cross lifeguards.
 Recreational swimming is held in the afternoon where campers utilize the learned skills from that morning.

 At the beginning of every session, all campers are tested on their swimming abilities.
 They are then put into various levels for swim lessons according to their swim abilities.
-Campers are placed into levels set forth by the American Red Cross swim instruction program.
+Campers are placed into levels set forth by the Camp Notre Dame swim instruction program.
 Copies of your camper's swimming level will be sent home along with techniques for home-use to continue your camper's swimming capabilities.